Guest Mode in LSCWP v4.0

 - Server Resources.
 If your site makes use of crawling, the number of crawlers can grow exponentially by the enabling of Mobile Cache and WebP Replacement.
 This has the potential to consume server resources you may not have to spare.

 If you don’t have a QUIC.cloud domain key, then CCSS and UCSS will not be generated, and the first two points will not apply to you.
-(But also, without these CSS improvements, Guest Optimization will not be as strong of an enhancement as it would be with them.)
+(But also, without these CSS improvements, Guest Optimization will not be as strong as it would be with them.)

 Depending on your site’s configuration, Guest Optimization may not consume any additional resources at all.
 Or it may consume too many additional resources to be justifiable.
 The decision is yours, and will vary from site to site.